nmoore93/code-fruteria/README.md

 🍏 **Ready to squeeze the most out of this repo?
 Fork it, juice it, and make it your own!**

 ---

+Additional:

+- To run the tests:
+  - `npm run test`
+- To run linting:
+  - `npm run lint:check` to report issues
+  - `npm run lint:fix` tp fix issues that can be automatically
+- To run prettier for code formatting:
+  - `npm run format:check` to report issues
+  - `npm run format:fix` to fix issues that can be automatically